Create a professional CV now!

 Key achievement: Achieved 98% code coverage using the Google test framework.

-If you’re writing a CV with no experience or a school-leaver CV, you may often lack job-related accomplishments to list in a CV.
+If you’re writing a CV with no experience or a school-leaver CV, you may often lack job-related accomplishments to put on a CV.
 Here’s where the education CV section comes in handy.
 You can enrich it with honours, publications, awards, and relevant extra-curricular activities.
 They’re your achievements, too.

 Here’s a sample from a CV for a part-time job: